micmic210/coffee-trivia/README.md

 ## Deployment
- - In the GitHub page, locate "coffee trivia" file.
- - Navigate to "Settings" and click on "Pages".
+ - This site is delployed by GitHub Pages
+ 1. Log in to GitHub.
+ 2. Locate the repository: "coffee trivia".
+ 3. Click the "Settings".
+ 4. Select "Pages" in the left hand navigation menu.
- - In the "GitHub Pages", go to "Build and deployment".
+ 5. Go to "Build and deployment" in the "GitHub Pages".
- - Select "main" for branch and save.
+ 6. Select "main" for branch and save.
- - A few minutes later, the URL becomes available in the top of "GitHub Pages".
+ 7. The site is deployed as the URL becomes available in the top of "GitHub Pages".
+It will take some time.

 Here's the link - https://micmic210.github.io/coffee-trivia/